tihu-nlp/normalized_bijankhan/README.md

 Simply run the 'bijankhan.py' to normalize the corpus. for help type 'python bijankhan.py -h'

 # License
-Using/modifing this script has no limitation due to its license (Apache License, Version 2.0).
+Using/modifing this script has no limitation due to its license (GNU v3.0).
 But if you like to use Bijankhan corpus you need to contact to the owner.